HSP Topics: The Challenges of the Highly Sensitive Man

 The book recommendations made on this page are all from my personal library and include only titles I have read and found useful/relevant/insightful.

 On a more personal level, you can read about my own discovery of being an HSP, back in 1997.
-If you're curious about the person behind these words, I have a fairly extensive bio posted on this site, as well.
+If you're curious about the person behind these words, I have a fairly extensive author profile posted on this site, as well.